alosadagrande/kubevirt.github.io/_posts/2020-04-09-Customizing-images-for-containerized-vms-part3.md

 Whether you want some hands-on experience while reading this write up, you can just copy the public container images from quay.io container registry to your private container registry using tools like `skopeo`:

 > info "Information"
-> The process of copying images to OKD container registry was explained in the section [store the image in the container registry](https://kubevirt.io/2020/Customizing-images-for-containerized-vms-part2.html#store-the-image-in-the-container-registry) from the previous article [Customizing images for containerized VMs, part 2]({% post_url 2020-04-02-Customizing-images-for-containerized-vms-part2 %})
+> The process of copying images to OKD container registry was explained in the section [store the image in the container registry](https://kubevirt.io/2020/Customizing-images-for-containerized-vms-part2.html#store-the-image-in-the-container-registry) from the previous article [Customizing images for containerized VMs part 2]({% post_url 2020-04-02-Customizing-images-for-containerized-vms-part2 %})

 ```sh
 $ podman login -u $(oc whoami) -p $(oc whoami -t) --tls-verify=false default-route-openshift-image-registry.apps.okd.okdlabs.com